Forgejo Actions user guide

 jobs.<job_id>.steps[*].shell

 The shell used to run the script specified with jobs.<job_id>.step[*].run.
-For instance:
+If not specified it defaults to bash.

 steps: